11 Jul 2018

 Service virtualization is the process of emulating the performance of selected components within an application to enable end-to-end testing of the application.
 It provides testing teams with the application development and delivery ecosystem with a sequence of API test capabilities.
 Service virtualization can be used to create realistic simulations of needs that are not available.
 Service virtualization lets the teams to start testing early, more competently and continuously.

 With the help of service virtualization, it is easier to replace unavailable dependencies with easily configurable and accessible virtual assets.
 Application development teams can use these virtual services to conduct integration testing earlier in the development process.
 Virtualized test assets appear and act real but can be duplicated and made available at times during the unavailability of real assets with the testing team.
-Virtualizing the test assets can enable your organization to create robust test frameworks that can provide comprehensive coverage while keeping the costs low.
+Virtualizing the test assets can enable your organization to create robust test frameworks that can provide comprehensive test coverage while keeping the costs low.

 To reach the ultimate goal of testing enterprise applications, organizations must build their own test environments by manually replicating the components they need to interact with.
 Traditional testing tools do not have the proper functionality to test these applications on a collaborative basis thoroughly.
 Virtual Service Environments provide multiple teams to have a realistic technique to simulate the test of an application.
 Virtual environments also help in reducing the hardware and installation costs.